Norwegian Air plunged into winter fight for survival

 “That the government has decided to reject the request for funds is disappointing and feels like a punch in the gut for everyone at Norwegian,” Chief Executive Jacob Schram said.

-“The company and the board will turn every stone to get through this situation,” Schram told a news conference on Monday morning, adding that the budget airline is not out of cash yet.
+“The company and the board will turn every stone to get through this situation,” Schram said, adding the carrier was not out of cash yet.

 Asked whether the company was at risk of bankruptcy, Schram said he would not rule out any potential outcomes.